JmarbinGG/time-travel-standalone-no-cooldown/README.md

 # Time travel mod for super mario odyssey with no cooldown

-I edited a time travel mod made by Aethyst-szs so it had no cooldown.
+I edited a time travel mod made by Amethyst-szs so it had no cooldown.
 I mostly use this for trickjumping, but use it for whatever you want.